 Tip #2: Support your answer by explaining it briefly

-Restoring a domain controller that was last backed up 7 months ago is a bad idea.
-This is because lingering objects are likely to be encountered that will lead to inconsistent data.
+Restoring a domain controller that was last backed up seven months ago is a bad idea.
+This is because lingering objects are likely to be encountered which will lead to inconsistent data.
 The general rule is that backup files shouldn’t be more than 180 days old.

 8. Briefly Tell Us About Your Technical Background

 The interviewer is looking for an individual with relevant certifications and experience.

 Tip #1: State your qualifications that are relevant to the systems administrator role